The Data Dashboard

 A heat map comparing agencies use of force over time.

-Map View
+Map View (visible with contextual data)

 Using drop-down controls above two side-by-side maps, users can select from four different views: Rate of Force by County, Rate of Force by City, Raw Count by County, and Raw County by City.